aarora42/DB3200-FinalProject/README.md

 ## UML Diagram
 [diagram link](DBD-Final-p3.pdf)

+## User Object Description
+### Artists Object
+The user object in this project is the Aritst class consisting of an artist's name, date of birth, username, password, and email.
+Foreign keys connect the artist to the album domain object.

 ## Domain Objects Description
 All objects have relevant foreign keys to establish relationships with other objects